internet-of-plants/blog/_drafts/2015-26-01-setup-raspi-and-sticks.md

 After the download finishes we follow the [comprehensive guide](http://elinux.org/RPi_Easy_SD_Card_Setup) on how to flash the image to the SD Card published by [elinux.org](http://elinux.org/RPi_Easy_SD_Card_Setup), which covers Windows, OS X and Linux users.

-Now we insert the freshly flashed SD Card into our RasPi, connect a monitor, plug in a keyboard and connect the RasPi to with the Internet over _good old_ ethernet.
+Now we insert the freshly flashed SD Card into our RasPi, connect a monitor, plug in a keyboard and connect the RasPi to with the Internet using a _good old_ ethernet cable.

 TODO: installation/setup procedure (i.e. sd card expansion)